top of page

 Search

-Do the dates given in the account of Noah and the flood provide us with a clue about when the Gog/Magog war in Ezekiel 38/39 might begin?
+Do the dates given in the account of Noah and the description of the flood provide us with clues about when the Gog/Magog invasion described in Ezekiel 38/39 might begin?

 Matthew 24:37-39But as the days of Noah were, so shall also the coming of the Son of man be.
 For as in the days that were before the flood they were eating and drinking, marrying and giving in marriage, until the day that Noah entered into the ark, and knew not until the flood came, and took them all away; so shall also the coming of the Son of man be.”

-These two sets of scripture were written by Matthew and Luke to record Yeshua’s answer.
+These two sets of scripture were written by Matthew and Luke to record Yeshua’s answer to the disciples question in verse 3 about “the sign of His coming and the end of the world”.
 The two chapters which these verses come from are filled with information He gives to us about what to watch for as His return nears.
 Specifically in the verses noted above, He admonishes us to be watchful for the lifestyle and culture of the world to be similar to that which occurred during the time of Noah.
 This is reflected in His words “as it was in the DAYS of Noah”.
-Therefore, we have been watchful to see the correlation of the eating and drinking, marrying and giving in marriage of Noah’s day to our day and age.
+Therefore, we have been watchful to see the correlation of the eating and drinking, marrying and giving in marriage of Noah’s day to be the same in our day and age.

 Yet…there is much more about the account of Noah that correlates and gives us further clues to be watchful for.
 Take a look at these two verses again.
 As already noted, Yeshua begins by speaking about “the DAYS of Noah” which is a reference to the age that Noah lived in and implies the lifestyle and culture of that time.
 Then, Yeshua becomes very specific when He states “until the DAY Noah entered the ark”.
 This is a very special clue which Yeshua has given to us.